cal2195/q/README.md

 # q - registers for your zsh shell
 **q** implements vim like macro registers in your zsh shell!

+> Dynamic Terminal Aliases and Bookmarks On The Go!

 ## Installation

 ### Antigen